 Natural stone tiles are breathtaking to look at but need a lot of upkeep.
 Even the tumbled varieties can etch and scratch if you’re not careful.
 Marble tiles are especially tricky to keep clean.

 Never use a rough broom to clean these floors.
-Look for a soft-bristled model or better yet, use a vacuum made for tile flooring.
+Look for a soft-bristled model or better yet, use a vacuum made for tile flooring like this one: the Bissell PowerEdge on Amazon.
 Try to find a lightweight model that’s easy to maneuver.

 When washing stone tile, remember you can’t use any old cleaner.
 You’ll need something that’s PH neutral.
 Use a cleanser made explicitly for stone that won’t etch or stain your floors.
 Black Diamond is a popular choice and has excellent customer reviews.

 With a combination of light maintenance and quality products, stone tiles will last as long as you own your home.
 Even if you’re planning on selling in the future, having natural stone tiles in your bathrooms and kitchen will make your home stand out from the competition.